 Keep in mind that magnetic field strength

 The longer duration of exposure, the more important becomes its level.
-Home sawing machine produces 12mG field at chest level, and 5mG at head level; industrial machines can reach 35mG at chest level and 215mG at knee level (Sobel 1994).
+Home sawing machine produces 12mG field at the chest level, and 5mG at the head level; industrial machines can reach 35mG at the chest level and 215mG at the knee level (Sobel 1994).
 More recent study (Kelsh et al. 2003) puts mean exposure from sawing machines at several hundreds milligauss.

 Think electric cars, elevators, store escalators, air conditioners, portable heathers, electrical heating systems, toasters...